-How little Irenaeus himself sees these Gospels as “the word of God” is shown by the transition from this interpretation to the Jewish scriptures, when Irenaeus comes to the point that “the word of God itself” also “did not do it differently” from these writings.
-Narrating that also in the Scriptures God’s word appeared in quadruple way and conversed with the patriarchs, he lists: First the encounter with Moses where the Word spoke “in a divine and majestic style”, in which the primacy of the Torah is expressed, then in a priestly way, which could possibly be reminiscent of the Book of Leviticus , and finally in the Incarnation and the spiritual sending associated with it the overshadowing of Mary and all human beings.
-In this way, the Gospels are inserted into the order of salvation of the Son of God and also into the collection of Scriptural writings, the Jewish Bible.
-This salvation-economic justification for the four forms of the Gospel also makes it clear that these writings are not primarily to be read historically, but that they hold a certain position in the hierarchy of authority.
-Though the covenants and corpora are bound together in the four covenants given to mankind, the Torah comes first, the Gospels last.
-The arrangement is historically and chronologically.
-The first two covenants were separated by the flood, that is, a first covenant was given by God before the flood, the second after it “at the time of Noah”.
-The third covenant is the one that was given in the Torah to Moses, and the fourth is the redeeming and renewing one in Jesus Christ.
-Accordingly, the foursome gospel is a fourfold expansion of the fourth covenant between God and man, which in itself is again hierarchically structured - God, priest, man and prophet - and reflects the first three covenants.
-In the prophetic one, the four-form is comprehensively realized.
-It is easy to see how great importance is attached to the prophetic element not only in Tertullian but already in Irenaeus.
-Though, for Irenaeus prophecy comes bottom of his hierarchical ladder, yet it is precisely the one in which the spirit blows in the four cardinal points of the world.
-The third Gospel, that of Matthew, which describes the incarnation and human birth, is not insignificant, but is theologically inferior to the Gospel of John and does not even come close to the missionary Gospel of Mark.
-History is regarded as an interim between divine creation, priestly cult, incarnation and prophetic dissemination.
-It belongs to Irenaeus’
+How little Irenaeus himself sees these Gospels as “the Word of God” is indicated by the transition from this interpretation to the Jewish scriptures, during which he makes the point that “the Word of God itself” “did it no differently” than did these writings.
+While explaining how, in the Scriptures, God’s Word appears in four ways and engages in discourse with the patriarchs, he turns to the encounter with Moses, during which the Word spoke “in a divine and majestic style,” expressing the primacy of the Torah, then in a priestly manner, which may be an allusion to the Book of Leviticus , and finally through the Incarnation and the spiritual descent associated with it the overshadowing of Mary and all other human beings.
+The Gospels are inserted into the Son of God’s order of salvation and into the compilation of Scriptural writings, the Jewish Bible.
+Irenaeus’ salvation-economic justification of the four forms of the Gospel makes it clear that he felt that these writings were not meant to be read historically, but rather to hold a certain position in the hierarchy of authority.
+Although the covenants and corpora are bound together in the four covenants given to mankind, the Torah comes first, the gospels last.
+The order is both historical and chronological.
+The first two covenants were separated by the Flood; the first was given by God before the Flood, the second after it, “at the time of Noah.”
+The third covenant is the one given to Moses in the Torah, while the fourth is the one that redeems and renews through Jesus Christ.
+Accordingly, the fourfold gospels are a fourfold expansion of the fourth covenant between God and man, which itself is hierarchically structured—God, priest, man and prophet—and reflects the first three covenants.
+In the prophetic one, the quadripartite-form is comprehensively realized.
+It is easy to see that great importance was attached to the prophetic element not only by Tertullian, but already by Irenaeus.
+Although Irenaeus sets prophecy at the bottom of his hierarchical ladder, it is precisely this that the spirit blows towards the four cardinal points of the world.
+The third gospel, that of Matthew, which describes the Incarnation and Christ’s human birth, is not insignificant, but is theologically inferior to the Gospel of John and does not even approach the missionary Gospel of Mark.
+According to Irenaeus, history is an interim between divine creation, priestly cult, Incarnation, and prophetic dissemination.
+It belongs to his

-“rule of truth, affirming that there is but one God, the Father and Creator, who has revealed himself in and through his one Son, Jesus Christ, made known by the one Holy Spirit through the prophets.
+rule of truth, affirming that there is but one God, the Father and Creator, who has revealed himself in and through his one Son, Jesus Christ, made known by the one Holy Spirit through the prophets.
 Read in this way ...
-Scripture describes and the Hands of God, that is, Christ and the Holy Spirit, effect the one all/embracing economy, or arrangement, of God, which begins with his stated intention to create a human being in his own image and likeness and is completed at the end in Christ himself, who by the Spirit enables all men and women to become living human beings in the image and likeness of God”.
+Scripture describes and the Hands of God, that is, Christ and the Holy Spirit, effect the one all/embracing economy, or arrangement, of God, which begins with his stated intention to create a human being in his own image and likeness and is completed at the end in Christ himself, who by the Spirit enables all men and women to become living human beings in the image and likeness of God.